In my line of work, I talk to a lot of partnered people who

 These people often want to know how they can make sure they satisfy their partners sexually.
 Typically, my first recommendation is a Yes, No, Maybe list.

-In this post, I’ll tell you a little more about this list, how to use it, and give you a free Yes, No, Maybe list to try for yourself.
+In this post, I’ll tell you a little more about this list, how to use it, and give you five free Yes, No, Maybe lists to try for yourself.

 What is a Yes, No, Maybe List?